aaronwbaker/Go-Fish/README.md

 ###### Getting started:
 Download the Go Fish.exe file to run the app on your local system.
-Or, download the contents of the Go Fish source folder and the Go Fish solution file to run the app in you IDE.
+Or, download the contents of the Go Fish source folder and the Go Fish solution file to run the app in your IDE.

 ###### How to Play:
 1. Enter your name on the form and click Start.
 2. Select a card from your hand and Ask for it from the other players.
-3. If none of the players have the card a card is automatically drawn from the community stock pile.
+3. If none of the players have the card, a card is automatically drawn from the community stock pile.
 4. Once a player has four-of-a-kind they have completed a book and will lay those cards down to claim a point.
 5. The game continues until there are no more cards in the community stock pile.
 The player with the most books wins.